Thanood/monterey-user-manual/introduction/monterey_and_module_loaders.md

 Going even further, we added the support to use any Aurelia application residing in GitHub - see **[this section](../../content/creating_new_application/github.html)**  for more details

+### Summary

+If you want to use Monterey to create your application from scratch, you have to use the **[Aurelia-CLI application generator](../../content/creating_new_application/aurelia-cli.html)**, which requires your application to use the SystemJS module loader.